timothyhahn/jeeveshikedthepct/src/routes/chapters/04-chapter-4.md

 import Images from '$lib/components/Images.svelte';
 </script>

-Tehachapi was another zero and I spent most of the day recovering my feet and popping blisters.
-Cool Rocks brought over Carnation Instant Breakfast for Ant Man and we hung out before saying our goodbyes, as she planned to stay in Tehachapi one more day.
+Tehachapi was another zero, and I spent most of the day recovering my feet and popping blisters.
+Cool Rocks brought over Carnation Instant Breakfast for Ant Man and we hung out in town before saying our goodbyes, as she planned to stay in Tehachapi one more day.

 ![Ant Man reading at the bar](https://cdn.jeeveshikedthepct.com/images/7fd00dd7-9ba2-401e-dc45-b3008fdce100.jpeg)

 ![Cheesing with Cool Rocks](https://cdn.jeeveshikedthepct.com/images/83d3bf06-ccd8-4eda-6d35-e147f1888600.jpeg)

 For our final push through the desert, we got a hitch back to the PCT and were thrust into extreme winds and heat advisories.
-Here, Dylan decided to depart the group, while the rest of us stuck together tighter than ever, due to much longer water carries.
+Here, Dylan departed the group, while the rest of us stuck together tighter than ever, due to much longer water carries.

 ![Returning to the trail](https://cdn.jeeveshikedthepct.com/images/6c5af36b-4214-4789-4efe-7e41fba8a700.jpeg)